-• Time-point: This is a survey administered at time of study entry (T1) and Month 24 post-infusion (T2).

-• Survey respondent: The HMH survey is intended to gather information about the socioeconomic status of the participant's primary household and can be completed by the patient or their corresponding identified primary caregiver.
-For participants <18 years of age, parent/guardians of enrolled children are the survey respondents.
-For patients living in a twoparent/guardian household, it is acceptable for both parent/guardians to complete the survey, with one identifying as primary respondent for demographic questions.
-For patients with multiple households, one household should be identified as the primary household and the appropriate parent/guardian should complete the survey.
+- Time-point: This is a survey administered at time of study entry (T1) and Month 24 post-infusion (T2). - Survey respondent: The HMH survey is intended to gather information about the socioeconomic status of the participant's primary household and can be completed by the patient or their corresponding identified primary caregiver.
+For participants <18 years of age,

-- Participants >=18 years of age living independently will complete the survey themselves. - Participants >=18 years of age living with their parent/guardians (e.g. not living independently) may choose to complete the survey themselves or with input from their parent/guardian.

-• Administration: The HMH survey takes approximately 3-minutes to complete, will preferentially be completed electronically (e.g. on a computer/iPad with electronic data capture).
+- Participants >= 18 years of age living independently will complete the survey themselves. - Participants >=18 years of age living with their parent/guardians (e.g. not living independently) may choose to complete the survey themselves or with input from their parent/guardian. - Administration: The HMH survey takes approximately 3-minutes to complete, will preferentially be completed electronically (e.g. on a computer/iPad with electronic data capture).
 Surveys may be completed paper/pencil if electronic administration is not feasible.
 Surveys are available in English and Spanish.
 Surveys may be administered in ANY language with an appropriate interpreter.
 For those participants unable to complete the survey in-person, the HMH survey may be administered by study staff over the telephone or virtual/video platforms, or by a hard-copy provided to parent/patient to complete on their own and return to study team with mode of administration documented.